 Teaching methods

-This course provides students with the opportunity to work on an interdisciplinary team to tackle real-world problems through challenge-based learning.
+This course provided students with the opportunity to work on an interdisciplinary team to tackle real-world problems through challenge-based learning.
 In collaboration with external stakeholders, including clinicians.
-Additionally, students will collaborate with international students to develop an infographic to present to the class.
-This assignment provides students with an excellent and essential opportunity for not only interdisciplinary but international and intercultural collaboration to dive into the complex and persistent issue of planetary health.
+Additionally, students collaborated with international students to develop an infographic to present to the class.
+This assignment provided students with an excellent and essential opportunity for not only interdisciplinary but international and intercultural collaboration to dive into the complex and persistent issue of planetary health.

 For more information or advise contact Julia Addison J.addison@umcutrecht.nl.